Pulsatile Tinnitus, General Tinnitus Symptoms and Tinnitus Cures

 There is no single identifiable cause for tinnitus however, there are many conditions it is commonly associated with.
 Hearing loss of any degree is the most recognised caused of tinnitus.

-When there is a hearing loss, the brain is deprived of the external stimulation it requires.
-To compensate, your brain searches for sound internally picking up on internal neural activity, interpreting these sounds as significant and labels them tinnitus.
-The brain perceives the tinnitus as threatening and then begins paying more attention to it.
+When hearing loss occurs, the brain is deprived of the external stimulation it requires to interpret noise.
+To compensate, your brain searches for sound internally, picking up on the subtle neural activity and interpreting these sounds as significant.
+This is what causes the sounds that are typically associated with Tinnitus.
+The brain perceives the tinnitus symptoms as threatening and then begins paying more attention to them.
+It can be a constant noise or, like with pulsatile tinnitus, the sounds can be intermittent.

-Hearing aids can reduce the impact of tinnitus.
-They do this by improving your brain’s ability to hear sounds and reducing your level of stress when trying to listen to sounds, which can make the tinnitus less noticeable.
+Hearing aids can reduce the impact of tinnitus and tinnitus symptoms.
+They do this by improving your brain’s ability to hear sounds and reducing your level of stress when trying to listen to sounds, which can make the tinnitus or pulsatile tinnitus less noticeable.

 Another condition commonly associated with tinnitus is stress.
-Both emotional and physical stress are known to trigger tinnitus.
-The inverse relationship is also true, the greater the amount of stress you are under, the more you aware of your tinnitus.
+Both emotional and physical stress is known to trigger common or pulsatile tinnitus.
+The inverse relationship is also true, the greater the amount of stress you are under, the more you aware of the tinnitus sounds.

-It is important to note that tinnitus is not usually a sign of anything medically concerning.
+It is important to note that tinnitus is not usually a sign of anything overtly medically concerning and tinnitus sounds can be heard in situations when there is no permanent damage to the ears.

-Tinnitus distress is very common and therefore it is important to differentiate the population who experience tinnitus from those who are distressed by tinnitus.
+Tinnitus sounds can cause distress, which is very common, and in most cases, there is no tinnitus cure.
 For many people, it can be debilitating and has a significant impact on their quality of life causing concentration difficulties, sleep disturbance, avoidance of quiet or loud noises and difficulty relaxing.

-Take this quick quiz to see if you need to have a tinnitus appointment.
-If you answer yes – we will contact you to get a better perspective of how your tinnitus is affecting you, then arrange an appointment with a specialist tinnitus audiologist.
-But if you didn’t answer yes, but you are still suffering, we would recommend you start your hearing journey with a hearing assessment that can determine the best pathway for you.
+Take this quick quiz to see if you need to have a tinnitus appointment and to determine whether or not you have pulsatile tinnitus.
+If you answer yes – we will contact you to get a better perspective of how your tinnitus symptoms are affecting you, then arrange an appointment with a specialist tinnitus audiologist.
+If you didn’t answer yes, but you are still suffering, we would recommend you start your hearing journey with a hearing assessment that can determine the best pathway for you.

-What to Expect at the Tinnitus and Hearing Assessment
+What to Expect at Your Assessment for Common or Pulsatile Tinnitus

 Your appointment will begin with your audiologist working through your completed questionnaires and conducting a detailed case history.
-The subjective tinnitus measures help your audiologist thoroughly understand the impact your tinnitus has on you, your significant others and your lifestyle.
+The subjective tinnitus measures help your audiologist thoroughly understand the impact your tinnitus symptoms have on you, your significant others and your lifestyle.

 You will then be guided through a comprehensive hearing assessment to assess the function of the hearing pathway as well as additional measures specific to your tinnitus.
 Using the cross-check principle between the assessments, our audiologists can identify gaps in your hearing and potential contributing factors that may be maintaining your tinnitus awareness which may correlate with the quality and nature of your tinnitus.